Many of the industries we cater to that require incredibly tight tolerances on their formed aluminium components, including:

 There are a number of ways that we go about ensuring our parts fall within the required specifications.
-These include a range of checking and testing, a key part of which is our CMM reports generated by probing checks as well as 3D scans.
+Particularly, CMM reports are a key part of which is our checking process.
+These are generated by probing checks as well as 3D scans.

 What is CMM?

 There are several different types of CMMs.
-We have 2 styles in our facility, giving us options with regards to how we check projects depending on their requirements.
+We have 2 styles in our facility Presently giving us a range of options with regards to how we check projects depending on their requirements.
 These are:

 Tactile probing involves physical contact with the part, registering numerous reference points across a part and creating a web of coordinates that can then be checked against the expected results and compared.